Sigma Planning Corp Sells 302 Shares of The Hartford Financial Services Group, Inc. (NYSE:HIG)

-Sigma Planning Corp trimmed its holdings in shares of The Hartford Financial Services Group, Inc. (NYSE:HIG – Free Report) by 2.9% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 10,101 shares of the insurance provider’s stock after selling 302 shares during the period.
-Sigma Planning Corp’s holdings in The Hartford Financial Services Group were worth $704,000 at the end of the most recent reporting period.
+Sigma Planning Corp decreased its stake in The Hartford Financial Services Group, Inc. (NYSE:HIG – Free Report) by 2.9% during the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 10,101 shares of the insurance provider’s stock after selling 302 shares during the period.
+Sigma Planning Corp’s holdings in The Hartford Financial Services Group were worth $704,000 at the end of the most recent quarter.

-A number of other hedge funds also recently made changes to their positions in the business.
-Penserra Capital Management LLC raised its stake in shares of The Hartford Financial Services Group by 8.4% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,715 shares of the insurance provider’s stock worth $129,000 after purchasing an additional 133 shares during the period.
-HM Payson & Co. increased its stake in shares of The Hartford Financial Services Group by 4.8% in the fourth quarter.
-HM Payson & Co. now owns 3,198 shares of the insurance provider’s stock worth $243,000 after purchasing an additional 146 shares in the last quarter.
-ETF Managers Group LLC raised its position in shares of The Hartford Financial Services Group by 1.5% in the first quarter.
-ETF Managers Group LLC now owns 10,170 shares of the insurance provider’s stock valued at $709,000 after purchasing an additional 151 shares during the period.
-Measured Wealth Private Client Group LLC lifted its stake in shares of The Hartford Financial Services Group by 3.3% during the 1st quarter.
-Measured Wealth Private Client Group LLC now owns 4,845 shares of the insurance provider’s stock valued at $338,000 after buying an additional 155 shares in the last quarter.
-Finally, Toroso Investments LLC lifted its stake in shares of The Hartford Financial Services Group by 3.8% during the 1st quarter.
-Toroso Investments LLC now owns 4,293 shares of the insurance provider’s stock valued at $308,000 after buying an additional 159 shares in the last quarter.
-90.24% of the stock is currently owned by institutional investors.
+A number of other institutional investors have also recently made changes to their positions in the stock.
+Penserra Capital Management LLC increased its holdings in shares of The Hartford Financial Services Group by 8.4% in the 4th quarter.
+Penserra Capital Management LLC now owns 1,715 shares of the insurance provider’s stock worth $129,000 after buying an additional 133 shares during the last quarter.
+HM Payson & Co. grew its holdings in shares of The Hartford Financial Services Group by 4.8% during the 4th quarter.
+HM Payson & Co. now owns 3,198 shares of the insurance provider’s stock valued at $243,000 after purchasing an additional 146 shares during the last quarter.
+ETF Managers Group LLC grew its holdings in shares of The Hartford Financial Services Group by 1.5% during the 1st quarter.
+ETF Managers Group LLC now owns 10,170 shares of the insurance provider’s stock valued at $709,000 after purchasing an additional 151 shares during the last quarter.
+Measured Wealth Private Client Group LLC grew its holdings in shares of The Hartford Financial Services Group by 3.3% during the 1st quarter.
+Measured Wealth Private Client Group LLC now owns 4,845 shares of the insurance provider’s stock valued at $338,000 after purchasing an additional 155 shares during the last quarter.
+Finally, Toroso Investments LLC grew its holdings in shares of The Hartford Financial Services Group by 3.8% during the 1st quarter.
+Toroso Investments LLC now owns 4,293 shares of the insurance provider’s stock valued at $308,000 after purchasing an additional 159 shares during the last quarter.
+Institutional investors own 90.24% of the company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, October 3rd.
-Stockholders of record on Friday, September 1st will be issued a $0.425 dividend.
-This represents a $1.70 dividend on an annualized basis and a dividend yield of 2.32%.
-The ex-dividend date is Thursday, August 31st.
-The Hartford Financial Services Group’s payout ratio is 27.33%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, October 3rd.
+Shareholders of record on Friday, September 1st will be issued a $0.425 dividend.
+The ex-dividend date of this dividend is Thursday, August 31st.
+This represents a $1.70 annualized dividend and a yield of 2.32%.
+The Hartford Financial Services Group’s dividend payout ratio (DPR) is presently 27.33%.

 Analyst Ratings Changes

-A number of analysts recently commented on the stock.
-Royal Bank of Canada restated a “sector perform” rating and set a $77.00 price target on shares of The Hartford Financial Services Group in a research note on Monday, July 31st.
-Morgan Stanley assumed coverage on shares of The Hartford Financial Services Group in a research note on Tuesday, June 20th.
-They set an “equal weight” rating and a $71.00 price target on the stock.
-Evercore ISI dropped their price target on shares of The Hartford Financial Services Group from $85.00 to $80.00 and set an “in-line” rating on the stock in a research note on Thursday, April 13th.
-JPMorgan Chase & Co. upped their price target on shares of The Hartford Financial Services Group from $86.00 to $94.00 in a research note on Thursday, July 6th.
-Finally, 888 reiterated a “reiterates” rating on shares of The Hartford Financial Services Group in a research note on Monday, May 1st.
-Five investment analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average price target of $85.46.
+Several equities analysts recently commented on HIG shares.
+Piper Sandler reduced their target price on shares of The Hartford Financial Services Group from $94.00 to $93.00 and set an “overweight” rating on the stock in a report on Monday, July 31st.
+Citigroup cut their price target on shares of The Hartford Financial Services Group from $87.00 to $85.00 and set a “buy” rating on the stock in a report on Wednesday.
+888 reissued a “reiterates” rating on shares of The Hartford Financial Services Group in a report on Monday, May 1st.
+Royal Bank of Canada reissued a “sector perform” rating and issued a $77.00 price target on shares of The Hartford Financial Services Group in a report on Monday, July 31st.
+Finally, Credit Suisse Group reissued an “outperform” rating and issued a $104.00 price target on shares of The Hartford Financial Services Group in a report on Monday, April 17th.
+Five equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $85.46.

 The Hartford Financial Services Group, Inc provides insurance and financial services to individual and business customers in the United States, the United Kingdom, and internationally.
 Its Commercial Lines segment offers insurance coverages, including workers' compensation, property, automobile, general and professional liability, package business, umbrella, fidelity and surety, marine, livestock, and reinsurance through regional offices, branches, sales and policyholder service centers, independent retail agents and brokers, wholesale agents, and reinsurance brokers.